kubevirt/kubevirt.github.io/_posts/2020-02-01-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 Stephen has previously presented on a variety of infrastructure topics at OpenStack Summit, multiple Red Hat Summit, KVM Forum, OpenStack Days Canada, OpenStack Silicon Valley, and local meetups.

-[Chandrakanth Reddy Jakkidi](https://www.linkedin.com/in/jakkidi-chandrakanth-reddy-149a5920/) is an active OpenSource Contributor.
+[Chandrakanth Reddy Jakkidi](https://www.linkedin.com/in/jakkidi-chandrakanth-reddy-149a5920/) is an active Open Source Contributor.
 He is involved in CNCF and open infrastructure community projects.
-He has contributed to Openstack, Kubernetes projects.
-Presently an active contributor to Kubevirt Project.
+He has contributed to OpenStack and Kubernetes projects.
+Presently an active contributor to the Kubevirt Project.
-Chandrakanth is having 14+ years experience in Networking ,Virtualization, Cloud, K8S, SDN, NFV, Openstack, Infrastructure Technologies.
+Chandrakanth is having 14+ years experience in networking, virtualization, cloud, Kubernetes, SDN, NFV, OpenStack and infrastructure technologies.

 He is currently working with F5 Networks as Senior Software Engineer.
 He previously worked with Cisco Systems, Starent Networks, Emerson/Artesyn Embedded
 Technologies and NXP/Freescale Semiconductors/Intoto Network Security companies.
-He is a speaker and driven local open source meetups.
+He is a speaker and drives local open source meetups.
 His present passion is towards CNCF projects.
 In 2018, he was a speaker of the DevOpsDays Event.

 ## References